 (d) Hearing.

-If the Commissioner receives a request for a hearing from the license holder in accordance with 603 CMR 4.13(6)(b), the Commissioner or his designee shall schedule a hearing no later than 60 days after receipt of the request.
+If the Commissioner receives a request for a hearing from the license holder in accordance with 603 CMR 4.13(7)(b), the Commissioner or their designee shall schedule a hearing no later than 60 days after receipt of the request.
 The hearing shall be conducted in accordance with M.G.L. c.
-30A and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.
+30A and 801 CMR 1.00: Standard Adjudicatory Rules of Practice and Procedure.
 The hearing shall not be open to the public unless the license holder requests a public hearing.

-Within 30 days of the date the hearing concludes, the Commissioner or his designee shall render a written decision determining whether or not the holder's license shall be revoked, suspended, or limited.
+Within 30 days of the date the hearing concludes, the Commissioner or their designee shall render a written decision determining whether or not the holder's license shall be revoked, suspended, or limited.
 The decision shall comply with the requirements of M.G.L. c.
-30A, § 11 and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.
+30A, § 11 and 801 CMR 1.00: Standard Adjudicatory Rules of Practice and Procedure.

 The Commissioner shall send a copy of the decision to the license holder along with a notice informing him or her of the right of appeal in accordance with the provisions of M.G.L. c.
 30A, § 14.